Visiting the permanent exhibition of the Indian Heritage Centre on a Friday evening.

-At Little India after sunset, i.e., closing hours, because I would be there taking Deepavali festive pictures.
+In other words, at Little India after closing time, because I would be there taking Deepavali festive pictures.
 And each year, I’d gawk at the illuminated façade of the centre and think to myself, man, I really ought to head in someday.
-After which I forget about it because of Christmas and the usual long list of year-end festive events.
+After which I entirely forget about it because of Christmas and the usual long list of year-end festive events.

 Looking back, it’s such a pity.
 A real loss for the museum fanboy in me too; I only found out last week that the centre contains a mini-museum on the upper floors.

 And the displays are spectacular!
 The name of the centre suggests a focus on local Indian life and contributions, but an entire floor was dedicated to sub-continental religious art.
 And I don’t mean just Hinduism art.

 There’s even a stunning double-storey ceramic façade from 19th Century Pakistan, and a fantastically ornate wooden Chettinad doorway.
 I was alone when viewing these.
 During those moments, I felt as if I’ve been transported to another age and land.

 From Ancient Religious Art to Modern Symbols, to Local Leaders